 Until some Europeans showed up to spoil the party, in two different ways.

 First, European Union regulators showed up.
-They realized that Google and Facebook were paying a lot less in European taxes than other firms with equivalent revenues, so with a combination of regulatory power and the European courts, they extract billion-dollar-plus sums from these American tech giants (likely to much cheering on their side of the Atlantic.)
+They realized that Google and Facebook were paying a lot less in European taxes than other firms with equivalent revenues, so with a combination of regulatory power and the European courts, they extracted billion-dollar-plus sums from these American tech giants (likely to much cheering on their side of the Atlantic.)
 Building on this success, and hewing to European notions about what governments should do to protect their citizens, the EU began developing consumer data protection regulations now known as GDPR.
-Starting May 2018, when GDPR goes into effect, any company in the world collecting personal data on an EU citizen without that person’s explicit consent, or without protecting such data, or without deleting such data upon that person’s request, could face fines up to 4% of annual revenues.
+Starting May 25, 2018, when GDPR went into effect, any company in the world collecting personal data on an EU citizen without that person’s explicit consent, or without protecting such data, or without deleting such data upon that person’s request, could face fines up to 4% of annual revenues.
 When it comes to data privacy, European regulators are fully awake.

 Second, a UK-based firm called Cambridge Analytica showed up.
 They took full advantage of Facebook’s policy—since discontinued—of loaning user data to independent researchers and app developers, for research purposes.
 Cambridge Analytica wasn’t the first firm to leverage Facebook data (along with other sources) to build deep profiles of millions of online users.
 But they were arguably the most successful at using vast stores of online behavioral data to target messages that swayed elections of international significance (see: Brexit, Donald Trump.)
 Cambridge Analytica’s degree of law-breaking and Facebook-policy-violation will be up to the courts to decide, but one fallout from the scandal is clear: Now, a majority of web users are aware that their online data is being collected and used.
 When it comes to data privacy concerns, consumers are also awake.